luisparravicini/Pongutile/README.md

 #Pongutile

 A little test using Unity + Futile.
-This is my first project with Unity and Futile.
+As this is my first project with Unity (and also Futile) expect a fair amount of antipatterns, bad ways of doing things and all sorts of kludges.

 The code is based on Matt Rix's BananaDemo

 ___